awsdocs/aws-lambda-developer-guide/sample-apps/java-events/README.md

     ...

 # Test
 Run `3-invoke.sh` to invoke the function.
+The default handler (`Handler.java`) processes an event from an Amazon API Gateway HTTP API and returns a JSON representation of an HTTP response.

     java-events$ ./3-invoke.sh
     {